Posts

 I have been writing some rake tasks for downloading backups, accessing APIs, or automating tedious and repetitive work.
 Rake tasks are great, but dangerous at the same time.

 We add so much code to our rake tasks that they become a source of errors.
+Following the principles of OOP, we can clean our rake tasks, improving our code and making them much easier to test.

 Working your way up with promises